geom3trik/geom3trik.github.io/_docs/01_getting_started/02_app_creation.md

 For now let's go over the input arguments to closure:

- - `state` - This is a mutable reference to the UI `State`. `State` represents the 'global' data of the elements in a gui application, such as widget positions and style.
-For this reason, a mutable reference to state is passed around when building entities, handling events, and drawing.
+ - `state` - This is a mutable reference to the UI `State`, which represents the 'global' data of the elements in a gui application, such as widget positions and style.
+A mutable reference to state is passed around when building widgets, handling events, and drawing widgets.

  - `window` - This is a mutable reference to a `WindowBuilder`.
 With this we can modify the window properties.